 Nexus sees the EU's general data protection regulation (GDPR) as an important step forward in streamlining and unifying data protection requirements across the EU.
 We also see it as a great opportunity for us to strengthen our clear commitment to data protection principles and practices.
 It is as well fully in line with our recent ISO 27001 certification in Sweden.

-Nexus strives to make it as easy as possible for our customers to comply with the requirements of GDPR, which will begin on May 25, 2018.
+Nexus strives to make it as easy as possible for our customers to comply with the requirements of GDPR, which was introduced on May 25, 2018.
 We will continuously review the functionality of Nexus GO Cards in terms of GDPR.

 The following functionality is implemented in Nexus GO Cards, to help you to be compliant with GDPR: